Ada-Audio/audio_wavefiles/README.md

 License & Copyright
 -------------------

-As indicated in the [LICENSE](LICENSE) file, this Package is available "as is" under MIT License.
+As indicated in the [LICENSE](LICENSE) file, this Library is available "as is" under MIT License.
 Please refer to that file for all licensing conditions.
 Unless stated otherwise, the copyright is held by Gustavo A. Hoffmann.